 “Food in Cuba is so repetitive” is heard by anticipatory travelers to Cuba all around the world.
 I won’t deny this, either.
 Cuban food in Cuba can be rough, and over the course of our long trip to Cuba, we had our fare share of crap (and a few meals fit for royalty).

 Either way, I still had to bring my own hot sauce.
-Note that $1USD is exactly equal to $1CUC, as the currencies are linked.
+Note that $1USD is exactly equal to $24MN, as the currencies are linked, and as of 2021, the Cuban government has completely removed the “CUC” from circulation.

 Overview of Food in Cuba